 M.2_1 slot (Key M), type 2242/2260/2280/22110

 There are several caveats here.
-For starters, this slot will ONLY work with an Intel 11th Generation CPU.
+This slot will ONLY work with an Intel 11th Generation CPU.

 Secondly, it conforms to PCIe 4.0 version and thus would support the Gen 4 PCIe NVMe SSDs such as the Samsung 980 Pro.